wojciech11/se_techniczny_projekt_nowatorski/README.md

 Goal: Topic, short descriptions, working [PoC or MVP](02_validating_ideas/README.md), some very early stages of the writing part.
 Most of your energy should go into the application development.

-1. Introduction - [slides](00_intro/index.pdf), example of topics, how to find good ideas, formal requirements and template.
+1. Introduction - [slides](00_intro/index.pdf), example of topics, how to find good ideas, formal requirements and template;

 2. Questions and Answers;